zhenkewu/CFRL/JOSS/paper.md

 implement algorithms that reduce unfairness nor address counterfactual fairness ().
 To our current knowledge, Wang et al. (2025) is the first work to study counterfactual fairness in reinforcement learning.
-Correspondingly, `CFRL` is also the first package to address counterfactual fairness in the reinforcement learning setting.
+Correspondingly, `CFRL` is also the first code package to address counterfactual fairness in the reinforcement learning setting.

 The contribution of CFRL is two-fold.
 First, it implements a data